zweily/copilot-api/README.md

 - Works with GPT-4o
 - Works with Claude 3.5 Sonnet
 - Aider can't use weak models [#2867](https://github.com/Aider-AI/aider/issues/2867)
+- Using o1 as the main model will also result in the same error [#2867](https://github.com/Aider-AI/aider/issues/2867)

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## License

+This project is licensed under the [GNU General Public License v3.0](LICENSE).